mcginty/snow/README.md

 - [ ] [The `fallback` modifier](https://noiseprotocol.org/noise_rev34.html#the-fallback-modifier)

 ## Crypto
-Cryptographic providers are swappable through `Builder::with_provider()`, but by default it chooses select, artisanal pure-Rust implementations (see `Cargo.toml` for a quick overview).
+Cryptographic providers are swappable through `Builder::with_resolver()`, but by default it chooses select, artisanal pure-Rust implementations (see `Cargo.toml` for a quick overview).

 ### Providers